Zimbabwe Country Commercial Guide

 Foreign Exchange Shortages

-Zimbabwe suffers from a shortage of foreign exchange.
-To address the shortage, the GOZ implements a foreign currency retention system where exporters must convert a proportion of their export receipts (currently 25 percent) into local currency at the official interbank market rate.
-This acts as a tax on exporters particularly when there is a significant gap between the interbank and parallel market rates.
-Exporters consistently lose money when forced to exchange U.S. dollars at the interbank rate.
-International firms have also faced challenges repatriating profits.
+Zimbabwe faces persistent foreign exchange shortages.
+To address this issue, the Government of Zimbabwe (GOZ) implements a foreign currency retention system requiring exporters to convert 30 percent of their export receipts into local currency at the official interbank market rate.
+This policy effectively acts as an additional tax on exporters, particularly when there is a significant gap between the interbank and parallel market rates.

 Policy Inconsistency

-The GOZ’s frequent pattern of introducing and re-introducing ad hoc trade restrictions, such as exchange controls and local content policy to protect inefficient domestic producers, makes business difficult for the private sector.
-The government frequently changes policies and applies them inconsistently, often based on political or personal grounds, challenging business planning.
-Zimbabwe’s regulatory environment remains complex, and businesses face hurdles registering and operating in the country.
+The government often changes policies and applies them inconsistently, sometimes based on political or personal considerations, which complicates business planning.
+Despite ongoing reform efforts, Zimbabwe’s regulatory environment remains complex, and businesses face significant hurdles when registering and operating in the country.

 Access to Finance

-De-risking by international banks has resulted in very few international correspondent banking relationships despite FATF’s decision to remove Zimbabwe from its grey list in March 2022.
-In addition, Zimbabwe’s high external debt of approximately $14.4 billion limits its ability to access official development assistance at concessional rates and credit from international capital markets.
+De-risking by international banks has reduced Zimbabwe’s international correspondent banking relationships to only three of the country’s 16 banks.
+Zimbabwe’s high external debt, estimated at approximately $12.6 billion, further limits its ability to access official development assistance at concessional rates and credit from international capital markets.
+However, several banks in Zimbabwe maintain active lines of credit from European banks, Pan-African financial institutions, and foreign parent companies

 Corruption

-High levels of corruption, lack of rule of law, and Reserve Bank of Zimbabwe quasi-fiscal activities have all contributed to Zimbabwe’s macroeconomic instability.
-Endemic corruption presents a serious challenge to businesses operating in Zimbabwe and U.S. firms have identified corruption as an obstacle to foreign direct investment, with many corruption allegations stemming from opaque procurement processes.
-Zimbabwe ranked 157 out of 180 countries on Transparency International’s corruption perception index for 2022.
+High levels of corruption, lack of rule of law, and selective prosecution pose significant challenges to businesses operating in Zimbabwe and have contributed to Zimbabwe’s macroeconomic instability.
+U.S. firms have identified corruption as a major obstacle to foreign direct investment, with many allegations stemming from opaque procurement processes.
+In 2024, Zimbabwe ranked 158 out of 180 countries on Transparency International’s Corruption Perceptions Index.

 Electricity shortages